nayid-DFS/report-pdf-generator/readme.md

 You can customize various aspects of the PDF generation:

-- Edit `template.html` or `advanced-template.html` to change the styling and layout
+- Edit `src/templates/html-template.html` or `src/templates/advanced-html-template.html` to change the styling and layout
 - Modify the PDF options in the JS files to adjust page size, margins, etc.
 - Add custom processing logic in the JavaScript files

 ## Dependencies

+- **express**: Web server for the UI interface
 - **puppeteer**: Headless Chrome for PDF generation
 - **handlebars**: HTML templating
 - **marked**: Markdown parsing
 - **uuid**: Generating unique IDs for TOC links
+- **multer**: File upload handling

 ## Extending the Solution